 Step 6.
 Wait before washing

-I love the leaves on this one scattered leaves across the tea towel – this gives it a farmhouse look!
+I love the scattered leaves design on this custom tea towel — it really gives it a farmhouse-style look!

 I did the same thing with butterfly stamps scattered across the towel.